Things to do in Taipei

 Image credit: Edward Chen via Google Maps

 Jiufen is known to be quite humid and warm throughout the year.
 To keep cool, you can wash all you’ve scarfed down with iced coffee.
-Although Jiufen is known for its tea houses, many are also serving coffee to meet demands.
+Although Jiufen is known for its tea houses, many also serve coffee to meet demand.
 CHLIV is one such shop that sells gourmet brews.

 Image credit: New Taipei Gold Museum